Volunteers work throughout Campbells Bay every week controlling pest plants and planting new native trees. These are some of our restoration areas.

 Campbells Bay stream at Huntly Road

-We have improved the riparian planting around the stream near the beach to provide a buffer for the stream and improve inanga spawning sites.
-See photos of one of our work days in 2016 here.
+We have improved the riparian planting around the stream and near the beach to provide a buffer for the stream and improve inanga spawning sites.
+Inanga are one of our whitebait species.
+These lay their eggs in streamside grasses at high tides so a healthy stream edge is very important for their survival.

 Park Rise Bush